J-Hope: Military service

-On February 26, 2023, Big Hit Music announced that J-Hope had filed a request for cancellation of the postponement of military service.
+Following revisions made to the Military Service Act in December 2020, J-Hope (alongside the other members of BTS) was granted an automatic postponement of his mandatory military service in 2021, until the end of 2022.
+On February 26, 2023, Big Hit announced that J-Hope had filed a cancellation request for the deferment and would be proceeding with his conscription.
+On April 1, having already received his service date, the label published official notice of J-Hope's impending enlistment; the date was not disclosed to the public.
+He enlisted as an active duty soldier on April 18 at the Army A Division Recruit Training Center in Gangwon Province.
+Following the completion of his basic training in May 2023, J-Hope was appointed as an assistant training instructor with the 36th Infantry Division in Wonju.
+He was discharged on October 17, 2024, after completing his eighteen months of service.

 Philanthropy

 J-Hope has been a member of the "Green Noble Club", which recognizes high-value donors of Child Fund Korea, since 2018.
 On February 18, 2019, he donated ₩100 million (US$90,000) to the organization in support of those attending his high school alma mater in Gwangju.
 He previously donated ₩150 million ($135,000) in December 2018, but requested the donation be kept private at the time.
 In December 2019, he donated another ₩100 million.
 On November 17, 2020, he donated ₩100 million in support of children experiencing economic difficulties amid the COVID-19 pandemic.
 On February 18, 2021, he donated ₩150 million to support children with visual and hearing impairments.
 On May 4, for Children's Day, he donated ₩100 million for children affected by violence in Tanzania, Africa.
 In December, he donated another ₩100 million, to cover heating expenses for children in low-income families and childcare facilities, and for medical expenses of pediatric patients.
 J-Hope has donated a cumulative total of ₩800 million to Child Fund Korea since 2018.

 Following the 2022 South Korean floods in Seoul, J-Hope donated ₩100 million through the Hope Bridge Korea Disaster Relief Association to assist those affected.
 In February 2023, he donated ₩100 million, through the Korean UNICEF Committee, towards emergency relief for children affected by the Turkey–Syria earthquake.

+Following the crash of Jeju Air Flight 2216 in December 2024, J-Hope donated ₩100 million ($68,000) to families of the victims as a "small measure of support".
+In February, Seoul Asan Medical Center Children's Hospital revealed that he donated ₩200 million which will be used to improve treatment facilities for the patients, as well as for research into severe and rare incurable diseases.

+In March 2025, J-Hope donated ₩100 million to the Hope Bridge Disaster Relief Association for wildfire relief efforts due to wildfire damages in the Ulsan, Gyeongbuk, and Gyeongnam regions.